phiidz/Fictioneer-vi_VN-zh_TW/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_font_data', $fonts )`
 Filters the font array compiled from all valid font folders and Google Fonts links in both the parent and child theme.
-Note that the `fictioneer_get_font_data()` function reads the file system, which is potentially slow.
+Note that the `\Fictioneer\Utils_Admin::get_font_data()` function reads the file system, which is potentially slow.

 **Parameters:**
 * $fonts (array) – Array of font data.